camsaul/methodical/README.md

 ;; -> [:default :object :string]
 ```

-Access to the other arguments, rather than just the result, lets your `:after` methods accomplish more.

 #### `:around` methods

 `:around` methods are called around all other methods and give you the power to choose how or when to invoke those
-methods, and modify any arguments passed to them, or their results, as needed.
+methods, and modify any arguments passed to them, or their result, as needed.
 Like primary methods (but unlike
-`:before` and `:after` methods), `:around` methods have an implicit `next-method`; you'll need to call this to invoke
+`:before` and `:after` methods), `:around` methods have an implicit `next-method` argument; you'll need to call this to invoke
-the next method (the next `:around` method, or the `:before`/primary method(s) if there are no more `:around`
-methods). `:around` methods are invoked from least-specific to most-specific:
+the next method. `:around` methods are invoked from least-specific to most-specific (Object before String):

 ```clj
 (m/defmulti around-example